ziqian98/ziqian98.github.io/_pages/about.md

 ---
 Welcome :-D

-I am a master student in the Master of Science in Intelligent Information Systems (MIIS) program, at Language Technologies Institute (LTI), Carnegie Mellon University.
+I am a master student in the Master of Science in Intelligent Information Systems (MIIS), Language Technologies Institute, Carnegie Mellon University.
 I am going to graduate in December, 2020.
 I am looking for jobs related to Software Engineering or Machine Learning.

 # Education